Prince George’s County, MD

 You are required to list a valid short-term rental license number on any Airbnb listing.
 To add your license number to your listing:

-- Go to Manage Listing > Local Laws
+- Under Manage Listing, go to Local Laws

 - Enter your license number in the License or registration number field